Snooker World Championship 2023: Prize money, Kyren Wilson maximum, 147 prize, how many 147s ever, draw, how to watch

 Only two Scottish players made the grade this year, with Anthony McGill advancing from the qualifying rounds to join four-time champion John Higgins in the first round proper.

-Both have now made it to the quarter final stage and, in theory, could meet in the final.
+Both made it to the quarter final stage but were unfortunately unable to get further.

 Can I watch the Snooker World Championships on television?